alexander-zap/remote-gym/README.md

        cfssl gencert -ca=ca.pem -ca-key=ca-key.pem -config=ca-config.json server-csr.json | cfssljson -bare server

 Make sure to add all known hostnames of the machine hosting the remote environment.
 You can now test, whether the client is able to connect to the server by running both example scripts.

-   - [`start_remote_environment`](/synthetic_player_experiment_space/start_remote_environment.py) `-u SERVER.IP.HERE -p 56765  --server_certificate path\to\server.pem --server_private_key path\to\server-key.pem`
+   - [`start_remote_environment`](/exploration/start_remote_environment.py) `-u SERVER.IP.HERE -p 56765  --server_certificate path\to\server.pem --server_private_key path\to\server-key.pem`
-   - [`start_agent_training`](/synthetic_player_experiment_space/start_agent_training.py) `-c path/to/config` with the config containing the environment config in following format:

-          environment:
-            framework: Remote
-            params:
-              url: SERVER.IP.HERE
-              port: 56765
-              client_credentials_paths:
-              - ..\\ssl\\ca.pem
-              - null
-              - null
+   - [`start_environment_interaction`](/exploration/start_environment_interaction.py) `-u SERVER.IP.HERE -p 56765 --root_certificate path\to\ca.pem`

 If the connection is not successful and the training is not starting, you can investigate on the server (remote environment hosting machine) which IP is unsuccessfully attempting a TLS authentication to your IP by using the [Wireshark tool](https://www.wireshark.org/download.html) with the filter `tcp.flags.reset==1 or tls.alert_message.level`.

 Afterward you can add this IP to your hostnames to the [server SSL config file](/ssl/server-csr.json).

 3. Optional for client authentication on the machine connecting to the remote environment: